jcolag/uManage/README.md

 As mentioned, there are two other tables.

 The use of the *Pause Recording* feature is recorded in the **`pauses`** table, with the following fields.
-Again, all date strings are in `%c` format unless configured to do something different in the graphical options interface.
+Again, all date strings are in `%Y-%m-%dT%T` format unless configured to do something different in the graphical options interface.

  - `start`, a `text` field representing when the user turned the feature on.